URS: A Unified Neural Routing Solver for Cross-Problem Zero-Shot Generalization: Introduction

 \section{Introduction}

 The Vehicle Routing Problem (VRP) is an essential class of combinatorial optimization problems (COPs) with extensive applications in logistics and supply chain management~\citep{tiwari2023optimization, sar2023systematic}.
 Solving VRPs efficiently is challenging due to their NP-hard nature.
 While exact solvers can produce optimal solutions, they often become computationally prohibitive for real-world scenarios.
 In recent decades, classical heuristic solvers~\citep{LKH3,HGS} have achieved impressive performance within acceptable timeframes.
-Nevertheless, these methods require considerable domain expertise to design specialized rules for each routing problem.
+Nevertheless, these methods require considerable domain expertise to design specialist rules for each routing problem.
 Given the growing diversity of VRP variants in real-world applications, manually crafting tailored rules for every case has become impractical.

-In recent years, neural combinatorial optimization (NCO) methods have attracted substantial attention for their potential to reduce reliance on handcrafted rules while maintaining competitive solution quality~\citep{bengio2021machine,li2022overview}.
-This has led to the development of many high-performing neural routing solvers that can automatically learn implicit problem-specific patterns from data under different training paradigms such as supervised learning (SL)~\citep{drakulic2023bq,luo2023lehd,luo2025insertion}, reinforcement learning (RL)~\citep{bello2016neural,kool2019attention,zhou2024icam}, and emerging self-improved learning (SIL)~\citep{luo2023lehd, luo2024Boosting,pirnay2024self}.
-Although these solvers have demonstrated impressive performance on specific problems~\citep{kwon2020pomo,kim2022symnco,zhou2025L2R}, they typically require architectural customization and per-problem retraining to accommodate the distinct constraints and features of different VRP variants.
-These limitations increase the overall training cost and hinder practical deployment on new problems.
+In recent years, neural combinatorial optimization (NCO) methods have attracted substantial attention for their potential to reduce reliance on handcrafted rules while maintaining competitive solution quality~\citep{bengio2021machine,ba2026survey}.
+This has led to the development of many high-performing neural routing solvers that automatically learn implicit problem-specific rules from data under different training paradigms such as supervised learning (SL)~\citep{drakulic2023bq,luo2023lehd,luo2025insertion}, reinforcement learning (RL)~\citep{kool2019attention,zhou2024icam}, and self-improved learning (SIL)~\citep{luo2024Boosting,pirnay2024self}.
+Although these solvers have demonstrated impressive performance on specific problems~\citep{huang2025reld,zhou2025L2R}, they typically require architectural customization and per-problem retraining to accommodate the distinct constraints and features of different VRP variants, thereby increasing overall training costs and hindering practical deployment to new problems.